-Of all the reasons you should be buying your rugs vintage (not new), it’s for the simple fact that they promise instant character.
-Rugs that are produced today just can’t deliver the same story.
-Plus, a vintage rug or runner has already proved it can stand the test of time, meaning you won’t have to worry about it taking a beating from shoes or pets.
-A bold Turkish rug—like the one found in this Upper East Side apartment designed by Lori Paranjape—lays a solid foundation for furniture.
+Of all the reasons you should be buying your rugs vintage, it’s for the simple fact that they promise instant character.
+A bold Turkish option, like the one in this Manhattan apartment, designed by Lori Paranjape, lays a solid foundation for furniture.
+Given the piece has already proved it can stand the test of time, you won’t have to worry about it taking a beating from shoes or pets.

 Art instantly makes an entryway feel personal.
-If you’re short on wall space or are afraid of losing your security deposit, skip the hardware and casually lean your favorite framed works.
-Holli Zollinger, a pattern designer and Society6 artist, could probably hang a print with her eyes closed.
-Still, the creative landed on a laid-back (nail-free) look for her minimal entry by letting her plaster walls and rad artwork shine on their own terms.
+If you are short on wall space or afraid of losing your security deposit, skip the hardware and casually lean your favorite prints.
+Holli Zollinger landed on a laid-back, nail-free look for her minimal entry by letting the plaster walls and rad credenza shine.

-The two best words that can come out of a guest’s mouth the moment they walk through the front door are “warm” and “inviting.”
-George Nelson’s bubble lamp—in its varied shapes and sizes—is both of those things.
-Seemingly made with sun-drenched hallways in mind, his iconic lanterns deliver a sense of balance and lightness that high-traffic spaces often lack.
+The two best words that can come out of a guest’s mouth the moment they walk through the front door are warm and inviting.
+George Nelson’s bubble lamp is both of those things.
+Seemingly made with sun-drenched hallways in mind, his iconic lanterns deliver a sense of lightness that high-traffic spaces often lack.
 In this restored mid-century home by Natalie Myers of Veneer Designs, the airy fixture provides a point of contrast for the saturated runner and rich woods.

 Round Coat Hooks

 Never mind curb appeal, Barnaby Lane founder Rae Maxwell’s soulful entryway has serious curve appeal.
-Mimicking the movement of the intricately carved archway beyond, her knobby coat hooks exude softness.
-Whether used to catch jackets or house hats, these mod hooks will one-up the front hall closet any day of the week.
+Whether used to catch jackets or house hats, these knobby accessories will one-up the front-hall closet any day.

 A Cool Stool

-We have a lot of respect for Consuelo Pierrepont Spitler’s “buy only what you love” design ethos, and the designer’s Austin entry is a testament to the power of tossing out the rulebook.
-Blurring the lines between a desk and a vanity, the unconventional arrangement defies all norms by inviting you to pull up a seat and stay awhile.
-Unlike a full-size bench, a short and sweet stool can be tucked away beneath the table or simply pushed to the side when not in use.
+We have a lot of respect for Consuelo Pierrepont Spitler’s “buy only what you love” ethos, and the designer’s Austin entry is a testament to the power of tossing out the rule book.
+Blurring the lines between a desk and a vanity, the unconventional arrangement defies all norms by inviting you to pull up a seat and stay a while.
+Unlike a full-size bench, a short-and-sweet stool can be tucked away beneath a table or pushed to the side when not in use.